Top 5 Whole Life Companies for Infinite Banking

 In fact, you know what financial product has the highest early cash value?

-CASH always has more early cash value than any Infinite Banking policy!
+CASH has more early cash value than any Infinite Banking policy…ALWAYS!

-If you really need that extra few thousand dollars in year one, shouldn’t you just start with a smaller, but better-performing policy in the first place?
+If you really need that extra few thousand dollars that badly in year one, shouldn’t you maybe just start with a smaller, but better-performing policy in the first place?

 Since the only reason to sacrifice any early liquidity is to get better performance over time, shouldn’t you look closer at that performance across all timeframes (near, mid, and long term)?